douglasgreen/outlines/computing/computer_science/computer_science.md

 ### Significance in the Modern World

-In today\'s digital age, computer science is a cornerstone of virtually all aspects of life.
+In today's digital age, computer science is a cornerstone of virtually all aspects of life.
 It drives innovation in sciences, engineering, business, entertainment, and education.
 Computer science has revolutionized communication and has become pivotal in tackling many global challenges, such as climate change and healthcare.
 It plays a critical role in the development of new technologies, from autonomous vehicles to smart cities and from virtual reality experiences to sophisticated data analysis tools.

 Furthermore, the discipline is essential for the development of computer algorithms which are integral in the functioning of various modern systems and applications, from search engines to security protocols.
 The growth of artificial intelligence and machine learning is reshaping industries and creating new frontiers in research and development.